iscc/iscc-sdk/README.md

 - Added video metadata embedding and extraction
 - Added custom exeptions
 - Changed embedding to create a new mediafile
+- Set filename on IsccMeta
+- Set @type on IsccMeta

 ### 0.3.0 - 2022-03-12
 - Added support for Audio-Code with metadata embedding/extraction